wherrera10/EDFPlus.jl/README.md

 Installation:

-EDFPlus.jl is not a currently REGISTERED package.
+EDFPlus.jl is not a METADATA registered Julia package, so use Pkg.clone(url) istead of Pkg.add(name).

 To install from a Julia REPL command line session, type: